-Patients should be advised that if they are taking salicylates (e.g., aspirin), steroids (e.g., cortisone or estrogens), or antihistamines, they may need to be prescribed larger amounts of hyaluronidase for equivalent dispersing effect.
+Advise patients that if they are taking salicylates (e.g., aspirin), steroids (e.g., cortisone or estrogens), or antihistamines, they may need to be prescribed larger amounts of hyaluronidase for equivalent dispersing effect.

-Hylenex, the Hylenex logo and Halozyme Therapeutics are trademarks of Halozyme, Inc.
+Hylenex and the Hylenex logo are trademarks of Halozyme, Inc.